Trinity Hall Entrepreneurs Network (THEN)

 - increase student awareness of entrepreneurship by promoting University enterprise events and competitions, as well as hosting events in College which promote entrepreneurship.

-- provide support for students, postdocs and young alumni looking to commercialise their ideas.
-This support is both financial through grants from the experiencing entrepreneurship fund and the award from the Lee-Yung Family Fund for entrepreneurship; and practical support, through advice via the careers directory and mentoring scheme.
+- provide support for students, postdocs and alumni looking to commercialise their ideas.
+This support is both financial through grants from the Experiencing Entrepreneurship Fund and the award from the Lee-Yung Family Fund for entrepreneurship; and practical support, through advice via the careers directory, access to a network of like-minded alumni and a mentoring scheme.

 Alumni will be welcome to events in College and can join a virtual network of like-minded entrepreneurs.
 To join the entrepreneurs network visit your profile on www.THalumni.net and check the relevant boxes on the carer network section of your business profile.